 Start your free trial

 Flower expenditure has rebounded since.
-In 2021, consumers spent 3.9% more than in 2021, bringing the total to $2.66 billion.
-2022 saw the biggest annual increase in flower expenditure in a decade, expanding by 9%, to hit $2.9 billion.
+In 2021, consumers spent 3.8% more than the previous four years, bringing the total to $2.7 billion.
+2022 saw a 7.4% annual increase in flower expenditure, nearly double the growth rate in 2021, to hit $2.9 billion.

 Start selling online now with Shopify